Soya Chunk curry | Instant Pot Soya gravy

 • Add 1 tsp of water and little salt and cook for a minute

-• Add tomato, little salt and 1 tbsp of water; cook for 2 minutes stirring once in a while
+• Add tomato, a little salt and 1 tbsp of water; cook for 2 minutes stirring once in a while

 • Add turmeric powder, garam masala and chili powder and sauté for a minute